 This is a hard sell with most kids as things move so quickly thanks to the internet, that they just want to get the task done and move onto the next one.
 However, improving your writing can only be done effectively through revision.

-Teachers may have too many students and classes to help with revisions, so this task may fall to you or your in-home tutor.
+Teachers may have too many students and classes to help with revisions, so this task may fall to you or your in-home and online tutor.
 Discussing where the assignment falls short of the teacher’s expectations and how it can be improved in a supportive, constructive atmosphere will help your child to grow as a writer.

 Be cognizant of the fact that preparing a first draft and having time for revision takes excellent organizational and time management skills.
 Help your child to plan enough time for each assignment or get a tutor who is able to teach these kinds of executive skills.